New York has many, many hotel options. We recommend:

 The Ludlow Hotel: 180 Ludlow St.in the lower east side.
 This is a newer boutique hotel with eclectic rooms and a great atmosphere.
 It is a perfect spot from which to explore the area.

 The New York EDITION: This is the new, sleek boutique hotel that is a joint venture between Marriott and Ian Schrager.
 It is in the perfect location across from Madison Square Park in the Flatiron District.
 It was the former headquarters building of New York Life Insurance Company, opened in 1909.
 It is a stunning property.
 5 Madison Ave.

 Gansevoort Hotel: With 186 guest rooms and 23 suites, this contemporary boutique hotel in Chelsea, is in a great location from which to explore the shops, restaurants and galleries in the area.
 The Whitney Museum is a block away.

 Nearby is the Soho House, 29-35 Ninth Avenue in Chelsea.
-This is the NYC branch of the London based membership hotel that now has 13 hotels in the UK, Berlin, Istanbul, US and Canada.
+This is the NYC branch of the London based membership hotel that now has multiple locations around the world.